barrucadu/lookwhattheshoggothdraggedin.com/posts/combat-tactics-for-fog-spawn.markdown

 system: call-of-cthulhu
 excerpt: |
-    The Fog-spawn (or Thing in the Fog) is an other-dimensional creature from the *Masks of Nyarlathotep* campaign for [glo:coc].
+    The Fog-spawn (or Thing in the Fog) is an other-dimensional creature from the *Masks of Nyarlathotep* campaign for Call of Cthulhu.
     If you're a player in that campaign, turn back now: **there will be spoilers!**
 ---

-The Fog-spawn (or Thing in the Fog) is an other-dimensional creature from the *Masks of Nyarlathotep* campaign for [glo:coc].
+The Fog-spawn (or Thing in the Fog) is an other-dimensional creature from the *Masks of Nyarlathotep* campaign for Call of Cthulhu.
 If you're a player in that campaign, turn back now: there will be spoilers!

 ## Now that the players are gone...